akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 ![stream-substream-groupBy1.png](../../images/stream-substream-groupBy1.png)

-This operation split the incoming stream into separate output streams, one for each element key.
+This operation splits the incoming stream into separate output streams, one for each element key.
 The key is computed for each element using the given function, which is `f` in the above diagram.
 When a new key is encountered for the first time a new substream is opened and subsequently fed with all elements belonging to that key.